openmobilityfoundation/mobility-data-specification/agency/README.md

 `agency` APIs must handle requests for specific versions of the specification from clients.

-Versioning must be implemented as specified in the [`Provider API versioning section`][Provider/versioning].
+Versioning must be implemented as specified in the [`General information versioning section`][general-information/versioning].

-Since versioning was not added until the 0.4.1 release, if the Accept header is not set as specified above, the Agency API must respond as if version 0.3 was requested.

 ## Authorization